How to Choose a Business Name – Descriptive, Brandable, or Hybrid?

 When prospective customers look at your name, they will know what you do, and potentially where you are located.

-It’s harder to create a brand around these names, and your potential service offerings will be limited, but you won’t run the risk of confusing potential customers!
+Creating a brand around these names is harder, and your potential service offerings will be limited, but you won’t risk confusing potential customers!

 Brandable names are on the opposite end of the spectrum.